 All figures are introduced in Euro, with maximum two decimals.

-Corrections made for technical reasons or clerical mistakes
+Adjustments made for technical reasons or clerical mistakes

-Corrections on previously certified accounts made for technical reasons or clerical mistakes should not be included in the reporting on withdrawn and recovered expenditure, pending recoveries and irrecoverable amounts.
-Such corrections should always be made and communicated to the Commission, but are not to be disclosed in this reporting since they correspond to neither withdrawals nor recoveries.
+Adjustments made for technical reasons or clerical mistakes are not considered financial corrections and consequently should not be included in the reporting on withdrawn and recovered expenditure, pending recoveries and irrecoverable amounts.
+However an adequate audit trail will be kept in the CA´s accounting system.

+In case of amounts which were included in the final application for interim payment of the accounting year for which the accounts are prepared, in order to allow the reconciliation of expenditure these negative adjustments have to be deducted in the accounts and reported in Appendix 8.

 As a general rule, negative corrections thus reducing the expenditure declared under the final interim payment application could be done in the accounts.
 However positive corrections should be corrected in a subsequent interim payment application and not in the accounts.